Spain

 Lodgings

 Accommodations move from a boutique stay in Rioja to a contemporary hotel in San Sebastián, and finally to a château-style property in Saint-Émilion, each selected for comfort, setting, and a strong sense of place.
+Any changes in accommodations will be comparable to these listed lodgings.

 A person pouring red wine into a wine glass outdoors on a stone surface.